MoiCoquille/Indalit-Website2/content/blog/bug-report-hugo-load-images-blog.md

 ### Online Support

-* Theme GIT repository, Issues section has not been answered for the last 3 months
+* See the GIT repository on this issue [Hugo Universal Theme](https://github.com/devcows/hugo-universal-theme/issues/142#issuecomment-368169990).
-* [Hugo Community](https://discourse.gohugo.io/) discarded the issue and marked it as closed saying it was a .js problem .
+* [Hugo Community](https://discourse.gohugo.io/) discarded the issue and marked it as closed saying it was a .js problem.
 * This is the odd part, nobody on the internet has had the same problem!
 * Post on [Stackoverflow](https://stackoverflow.com/) didn't attract any capable of resolving the issue.